4.7. Configuring Presto

 You can download an example configuration package from Starburst here.
 To use it when launching Starburst’s CloudFormation template, use its S3-native address:

-Updating the Configuration Package
+Updating a Configuration Package

 The advanced configuration zip file name must be changed in order to update it successfully.
 We recommend including a version name within the file name to avoid any complications when updating your configurations.